jrgauthier01/speech-commands-oow2018/README.md

 # Speech Command Recognition Demo for Oracle OpenWorld 2018

 In this simple demo, we will use a convolutional neural network (CNN) to classify speech commands.
-We will show how one can use the **Oracle Data Science Cloud Service** to deploy the model as a REST API endpoint.
+We will show how one can use the **Oracle Data Science Platform** to deploy the model as a REST API endpoint.

 ## Overview